 - Interface with customer and office to repair equipment and service customer needs.

 - Maintain and perform scheduled preventive maintenance of all electrical equipment.

-There are many courses available today to qualify as an industrial electrician.
+There are many courses available today to qualify as an commercial electrician.
 Depending on the country you reside in, you can study or work as an apprentice to gain experience as an electrician.

 - For example, in the U.K., an aspirant will have to obtain an industry recognized level 3 qualification.
 Similarly, in the U.S., an aspirant will need to join an Electrician Apprenticeship Program sponsored by the Independent Electrical Contractors (IEC), International Brotherhood of Electrical Workers (IBEW), or National Electrical Contractors Association (NECA).

 - These programs include both classroom courses and on-job training.
 These apprenticeships will take about 4 years to complete.
 In the U.S., aspirants can also study commercial Electrical Technology at an associate’s degree or certificate level.